RagnarB83/ash-documentation/docs/setup.rst

 - Optional: Run: **julia julia-packages-setup.jl** to install some required Julia packages.
 Note: Julia dependency only required for molecular-crystal QM/MM.

 *****************************************************
 B2.
-Semi-Automatic non-Conda setup
+Semi-Automatic non-Mamba/Conda setup
 *****************************************************

 This option is not recommended if you intend to use ASH and OpenMM for MM, MD and QM/MM functionality.
-This is because OpenMM is only easily installable via conda.
+This is because OpenMM is only easily installable via mamba/conda.
 See section B1 above.

 This uses the nonconda_install_ash.sh script inside the ASH directory.
 The script downloads and installs Python packages (numpy, geometric) as well as Julia and packages and creates a convenient script for setting up the ASH environment.
 It requires a working Python3 installation.